nykevinwong/wongillalib/README.md

 =======

 Currently no step-by-step tutorial is available yet.

-Please look into the source code if you want to do the followings:

--if you want to implement your own HTML-like directive to render your own Scene2D component, Please check the following implemention in CreateLabelDirective function at WongillaDefaultElementFactory.java: CreateLabelDirective(), CreateCheckboxDirective(), CreateTextFieldDirective(), CreateTouchPadDirective(), and etc.

--You can learn to how to create your own HTML-like directive and complicate Actor component by reading through each function in WongillaDefaultElementFactory.java and WongillaDefaultAttributeFactory.java
+You can learn to how to create your own HTML-like directive and complicate Actor component by reading through each function in WongillaDefaultElementFactory.java and WongillaDefaultAttributeFactory.java

 Code Example